-You likely know why you need your Bitcoin loan before applying for it.
-Or you have gone through this article and have seen that you're in a prime position to request a Bitcoin loan.
-But what (or what else) can you do with your Bitcoin loan?
+You likely knew why you needed your Bitcoin loan before applying for it.
+Or you have gone through this article and seen that you're in a prime position to request a Bitcoin loan.
+But what else—if anything—can you do with your Bitcoin loan?
 Consider:

 Invest in Other Crypto Assets

-If you see an opportunity for profit in other crypto sectors and don't wish to sell your BTC to fund it, you can get a loan instead and use your Bitcoin as collateral.
-If all turns out well, you make more money while still holding on to your Bitcoin.
+If you see an opportunity for profit in other crypto sectors but don't wish to sell your BTC to fund it, you can get a loan instead and use your bitcoin as collateral.
+If all turns out well, you make more money while still holding on to your bitcoin.

 Remember that it could go the other way too.
 So, do your research well before using your Bitcoin loan in this way, so you don't end up with double losses.

 Sometimes, life comes at us very fast, and we may need to make an unexpected personal expense.
 It could be anything from paying your mortgage to settling some medical bills.
-In cases like that, where you need quick cash and have the major part of your net worth in Bitcoin, a Bitcoin loan might come in handy.
+In cases like that, where you need quick cash and have the majority of your net worth in bitcoin, a bitcoin loan might come in handy.

 Get A Self-repaying Loan

 These are loans that repay themselves.
 How do they work?
-A self-repaying lending platform puts your Bitcoin collateral in a yield farm.
+Your bitcoin is used as collateral in a yield farm by a self-repaying lending platform.
 Thus, the interest generated by the yield farm pays off your loan over time.

 Alchemix is an example of a platform that offers this service.
-At present, their services are offered only for Ethereum and Ethereum variants, but they'll soon extend their services to Bitcoin holders as well.
+At the moment, they only work with Ethereum and variants of Ethereum, but they will soon start working with Bitcoin holders as well.